mk-Guvi/react-basics/README.md

 3. Order of execution of the hooks should never change.That is you should never put the hooks under any if-condition or any loops as the hook will be deleted if the cndtion fails which is always be tracked by react .

    15.)create ErrorBoundary.js in components folder.create errorboundary class component that returns some jsx if error occurs else renders the actual child component using getDerivedStateFromError method of component class.

    16.)Enclose the title component under the errorbounadary tags.

 Note:
 THree levels of errorboundary:

+the reason to use error boundary is that to avoid try-catch as it changes the order of execution of react.

 1.)return null if the component is loew priority